Can Dogs Eat Peanuts? – Itsaboutdog

 Although dogs can have allergic reactions to peanuts, this problem is not as common or severe as it is in humans.

-Peanut butter, as long as it’s low in sodium and given in small amounts, is a safe treat for your dog.
-Also make sure that it does not contain xylitol, which is toxic to them.
+Peanut butter, as long as it is low in sodium and given in small amounts, is a safe treat for your dog.
+Also, make sure that it does not contain xylitol, which is toxic to them.

-And, of course, you should never give your dog a moldy nut, as this will constitute an added risk, due to the toxins caused by some fungi.
+Moreover, of course, you should never give your dog a moldy nut, as this will constitute an added risk due to the toxins caused by some fungi.

 How Many Peanuts Should A Dog Eat: